 I’m not sure what happens when we pass away, but if this is all there is, I want to make the most of it.
 And punching the clock isn’t going to get it done.

-How To Write Your Own Obituary
+How to Write My Own Obituary

 You might also want to take a few minutes to write out your own obituary.
 Doing so might actually help you see things a bit differently and maybe even help you get out of a rut if you’re in one.
 If you decide to write and publish your own obituary be sure to let me know and I’ll link to it from this post.